Scanning Probe Microscopy

 Single atom and single molecule magnetism

-Our interest is on how utilizing single magnetic atoms and molecules as memory elements, for information technology.
-Of keen interest is how the magnetic properties, both the static and dynamic behavior of a spin, are modified by environmental effects, such as magnetic anisotropy or ligand fields.
+Our interest is on how utilising single magnetic atoms and molecules as memory elements, for information technology.
+Of keen interest is how the magnetic properties, both the static and dynamic behaviour of a spin, are modified by environmental effects, such as magnetic anisotropy or ligand fields.

 Single molecule light emission

-We apply tunneling-induced light emission detection combined with STM and STS to probe the luminescence behavior of individual molecules on surfaces.
+We apply tunnelling-induced light emission detection combined with STM and STS to probe the luminescence behaviour of individual molecules on surfaces.
 We are particularly interested in intra- and intermolecular interactions and how these modify the light emission, toward ultimately creating robust single molecule and aggregated emitters.

 van der Waals materials